foxdonut/meiosis/helpers/setup/README.md

 ## Setup

 The `setup` function sets up the Meiosis pattern using the stream library and application that you provide.
-In the application, you can define the `Initial` function, the `Actions`, the array of acceptors, and the array of services, _all of which are optional_.
+In the application, you can define the `Initial` function, the `Actions`, and the array of services, _all of which are optional_.

 Because the `Initial` function may return a `Promise`, the `setup` function also returns a `Promise` which provides the `update`, `models`, and `states` streams, as well as the created